learn-co-curriculum/phase-1-using-fetch/README.md

 * [asynchronous Input / Output][asyncIO]
 * [the event loop][el]

-We're going to gloss over all these pieces in this lesson.
-By doing so, we can _see_ how the JavaScript `fetch()` function works, and experience the AJAX technique.

-> **STRETCH**: If you were to apply for a software developer position, you
-> would be expected to understand each of the "glossed over" elements.
-This
-> course will provide additional material to introduce you to the key
-> technology.
-If, on the other hand, you're not seeking that deeper technical
-> understanding, this introduction should be enough.
+Part of what makes AJAX complicated to learn is that to understand it _thoroughly_, you need to understand _all_ these components.
+For the moment, however, we're going to gloss over all these pieces in this lesson.
+It just so happens that modern browsers have _abstracte_ all those components into a single function called `fetch()`.
+While someone interviewing to be a front-end developer will be expected to be able to explain all those components above (which we _will_ cover later), while we're getting a hang of things, we're going to simplify our task by using `fetch()`.

 Let's learn to use `fetch()` to apply the AJAX technique: a way to load additional data _after_ information is presented to the user.